shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/180-write-command-validation.md

 You can take a look at `\Shopware\Core\System\Language\LanguageValidator` as an example.

 There are a few things to watch for. `WriteCommand`s use the `storageName` and not the `propertyName`.
-So its `language_id` instead of `languageId`.
-Currently you cannot use the repositories or the `EntitySearcher` in the validate functions, until its possible to disable the caching during the validation.
+So it's `language_id` instead of `languageId`.
+Currently you cannot use the repositories or the `EntitySearcher` in the validate functions, until it's possible to disable the caching during the validation.